-The 21-page, instantly downloadable PDF package includes scaled drawings, 3-D renderings and a timber list, so you have everything you need to get started on your timber frame out building.
-The uncomplicated and effective roof system is set at an 8/12 roof pitch and is simple to cut and construct.
+The 21-page, instantly downloadable PDF package includes scaled drawings, 3-D renderings, and a timber list, so you have everything you need to get started on your timber frame outbuilding.
+The uncomplicated and effective roof system is set at an 8/12 roof pitch and is simple to cut and construct and while the plan has an 8″ roof pitch by default we have added the dimensions for 3, 4, 5, 6, 7, 9, 10, 11, 12 inch roof pitches to allow you the option to choose.
 The plan uses common rafter framing and incorporates king post trusses at the front and rear of the building for added style and durability.

 This basic plan is a perfect beginning DIY timber frame project to acquaint novice builders to post and beam construction, and its size and shape is well suited for small properties.